 The AME Awards competition honors not just campaigns that are creative, but campaigns that hit the bullseye for brands, triumphing in both creativity and effectiveness and AME’s Grand Jury are the genius minds behind many of AME’s award-winning entries.

 2020 AME Grand Jury Toshiya Kondo is Director, Strategy & Planning Division member for Dentsu Japan.
 He has 14+ years’ experience at Dentsu alone and is in charge of the broad area of integrated planning, with the experience of all types of client categories.
 “Communication prototyping”, which seeks for the best mixture of social-foresight/consumer-insight, internal/external branding, and online/offline execution, is my hometown, based on effective marketing goal settings.

 Toshiya currently works on Suntory beverage and food, Honda, Nikon, Resona bank, Kabu.com securities, etc.

 AME Awards: Tell us about your process of creating and delivering effective results.

-Toshiya Kondo: Turning small brand-facts into the big news with understanding social mechanism.
+Toshiya Kondo: Turning small brand-facts into the big news with understanding of social mechanism.

 AME Awards: Why are effectiveness competitions like the AME Awards important?